 January 26, 2002: The day Capriati made Hingis crack in the Australian Open final

 Every day, Tennis Majors looks back at the biggest moments in tennis history.
-On January 25, 2002, Jennifer Capriati came back from one set and four games down to beat Martina Hingis in the Australian Open final, one defeat that proved to be pivotal for the Swiss player.
+On January 25, 2002, Jennifer Capriati came back from one set and four games down to beat Martina Hingis in the Australian Open final.

 What happened exactly: Capriati saved four matchs points to prevail over Hingis

 On this day, January 26, 2002, Jennifer Capriati came back from being one set and 4-0 down in the second set, saving four match points down to defeat Martina Hingis in the Australian Open final (4-6, 7-6, 6-2).
 In the Open Era, no player had ever saved that many match points before winning a major final.
 It was Capriati’s last Grand Slam title, and for Hingis, who had already been struggling to keep up with the new generation of powerful players, it was the loss that pushed her into an early retirement less than a year later.

 - Jennifer Capriati: American prodigy and a three-time major champion

 Jennifer Capriati was born in March 1976, in Long Island, New York.
 In 1986, her family moved to Florida, where, following the instructions of Chris Evert’ father, Jimmy, she became a tennis prodigy.
 Her powerful groundstrokes were quite revolutionary in women’s tennis.
 At 13, she won the junior events at Roland-Garros, and she turned pro the next year, in 1990, before turning 14.